Jack Cosgrove to become football coach at Colby College

-Jack Cosgrove, the winningest football coach in University of Maine history, is returning to the sidelines at Colby College, the schools announced Friday.
+Jack Cosgrove, the winningest football coach in University of Maine history, is returning to the sidelines – this time at Colby College in Waterville, the schools announced Friday.

-Cosgrove, 62, who is leaving his job as senior associate director of athletics at Maine, coached the Black Bears for 23 seasons, going 129-135 before stepping down as football coach after the 2015 season.
+Cosgrove, 62, who is leaving his job as senior associate director of athletics at Maine, coached the Black Bears for 23 seasons before stepping down as football coach after the 2015 season.
 His final day at Maine will be Jan.
 5.

 “It was during my time as an administrator that I realized how much I missed coaching,” Cosgrove said in a UMaine press release.
 “I feel blessed to have had that experience and to be able to go back to doing what I truly love.”

 Cosgrove takes over a struggling Colby program that finished 1-8 this season under Jonathan Michaeles, who resigned earlier this month after six years.
 Colby went 14-35 under Michaeles, whose lone victory this fall came again in the final game against rival Bowdoin.

-The Mules haven’t won an outright CBB (Colby-Bates-Bowdoin) title since 2005.
+Colby, an NCAA Division III program, hasn’t won a New England Small College Athletic Conference championship since earning a share of the title in 2000.
+The Mules posted runner-up finishes in 2004 and ’05 but have declined in the standings since, last reaching .500 in 2013.

+The hope is that Cosgrove will lead a similar turnaround to what he achieved at Division I Maine.
+His first team in 1993 finished 0-11; by 2001 and 2002, Maine advanced to the NCAA playoffs.

 “Jack’s extensive experience, energy, and proven success make him the right person to lead Colby football into a new era,” Colby athletic director Jake Olkkola said in a press release.